wfcommons/WfCommons/docs/source/parsing_logs.rst

 on a daily basis to execute complex scientific applications in fields such as data mining, high energy physics, image processing, and bioinformatics.
 It has run on campus clusters, the Open Science Grid, NSF XSEDE machines, NCSA Blue Waters, and Amazon Web Services.
-Makeflow logs provide time-stamped event traces from these executions.
+Makeflow logs provide time-stamped event instances from these executions.
 The following example shows the analysis of Makeflow execution logs, stored in a local folder (execution dir), for a workflow execution using the :class:`~wfcommons.trace.logs.makeflow.MakeflowLogsParser` class: ::